flhofer/dell_TB16_firmware/README.md

 ```
 > asm.exe /version
 ```
-The tool will not flash if the bin is older or equal to the installed one and exits (unless run with `/f`).
+The tool will not flash if the bin is older than or equal to the installed one and exits (unless run with `/f`).
 If there is more than one bin file in the directory, it will take the first one using ASCII order, e.g., numbers before letters.

+Assumed firmware version scheme by ASMedia, `YYMMDD_VV_NN_FF.bin` where
+* YYear, MMonth, and DDay of the firmware release
+* VV Major of the release
+* NN minor of the release
+* FF feature request or bugfix version

+It is still unclear how newer releases have smaller firmware versions, but this could be due to a customer's later feature request on an existing version.

 > [!NOTE]
 > The Dell firmware updater checks only the last digits of the firmware version and may thus think the firmware is older.
 However, `asm.exe` is invoked and does not update.